-Sample Two: Olya’s monologue from Three Kingdoms, by Simon Stephens, directed by Tom Hughes, at the Corbett Theatre, March 2018.
-Three Kingdoms is a black comedy and detective story about the discovery of a sex trafficking ring, and explores our own personal responsibility for the world that still allows this.
+Below you will find a monologue I wrote for the character of Olya in Three Kingdoms, by Simon Stephens, directed by Tom David Hughes, at the Corbett Theatre.
+Three Kingdoms is a black comedy and detective story about the discovery of a sex trafficking ring, and explores our own personal responsibility for the world that stills allows this.
 At the urging of the playwright we improvised as a company on the text, making it our own.
 We reached a version in which I played a series of trafficked or abused women who were all metaphorically and literally voiceless until I broke the pattern with this monologue, written and delivered not as a character, but as me, about my thoughts and experiences with gender and power structures in today’s world.

 “I haven’t said anything so far – two acts and I’ve said nothing!
 I’ve hardly even faced the audience!
 So here goes.

 Something I think about a lot is how society wants me to be a liberated, at ease person.
 I’m supposed to feel amazing, and walk confidently, and not give a fuck what other people think.
 But I think most people probably think I’m kind of uptight, that I don’t really know how to let my hair down, that I don’t know how to let go.
 And that’s true.

 But part of the reason I’m like that is because society doesn’t make it easy to be yourself.
 I’m afraid that if I wear a lower cut shirt, someone will look down it.
 That if I have something to drink, I will be followed home.
 That if I don’t look over my shoulder every couple of minutes, I will be raped.
 I’m tightly wound, I’m nervous, and anxious, and sometimes paranoid.
 I don’t trust you until you’ve proven that you’re innocent.
 And I find myself beating myself up for this!
 I should be less judgemental, less harsh.